-- 2.11.2 The principles of good design set out in Policy ENV3 apply equally to both affordable housing and market housing.
+2.11.2 The principles of good design set out in Policy ENV3 apply equally to both affordable housing and market housing.
 As such, and in order to ensure inclusive and integrated communities, affordable homes should be indistinguishable in design, character and appearance from market housing.
 For example, affordable housing in terraces or flats is not likely to be acceptable unless there are terraces and flats for market housing on the same site, and in the same proportion.
 In addition, partner RPs are able to provide details of their own specifications, which form part of their contracts with developers.
-It is important that developers discuss with the Council and the selected RP details of both internal and external design and space standards as early as possible in the planning process.
+It is important that developers discuss with the Council and the selected RP details of both internal and external design and space standards

+- as early as possible in the planning process.
 Making affordable housing indistinguishable from market housing and in accordance with the RP specifications will contribute positively to sustainable development. - 2.11.3 As a minimum the space standards of affordable housing should be the standards used in the Local Plan Viability Assessment (LPVA).
+As a starting point, it would be sensible for the space standards of affordable housing to be the standards used in the Local Plan Viability Assessment (LPVA), since the LPVA showed that the affordable housing based on those standards could be viably delivered in most cases.

 These are as follows: